dy/sprae/readme.md

 ## Usage

-Spraedrops are attributes starting with `:` that contain regular JS expressions:
+Spraedrops (directives) are attributes starting with `:` that contain regular JS expressions:

 ```html
 <div id="container" :if="user">